Activated Partial Thromboplastin Clotting Time

 with 1 or more clotting factors.
 If you have a bleeding disorder, such as von Willebrand

 disease or another disease that prevents your blood from clotting, this test can help

 find out where the problem is.

-This test is also used to monitor people who are getting heparin therapy.
-Heparin
+This test is also used to watch people who are getting heparin therapy.
+Heparin is

 What other tests might I have along with this test?